mohdahmedasif/made-template/README.md

 This project seeks to explore the correlation between sentiments expressed on social media and news and their influence on stock prices.
 The plan involves data collection from diverse sources, including global stock price data, social media posts, and news articles.
 Work packages include preprocessing, sentiment analysis, data integration, statistical modeling, visualization, and the generation of a final report.
 By leveraging these tasks, the project aims to provide valuable insights into the extent to which social media and news sentiments impact stock market movements, offering practical guidance for investors and traders.

-Kindly click [here](https://github.com/mohdahmedasif/made-template/blob/main/project/report.ipynb) to look into project
+To view the project please click [here](https://github.com/mohdahmedasif/made-template/blob/main/project/report.ipynb)